FabricMC/fabric-docs/develop/items/item-models.md

 | ``ground``                | On the ground.                                  |
 | ``fixed``                 | When put in item frame.                         |

-Furthermore, each position can contain these three values, each in the form of an array of doubles:
+Furthermore, each position can contain these three values, each in the form of an array of floats:

 ```json
 {